cucumber/docs/content/docs/bdd/_index.md

 It may also reveal gaps in our understanding, where we need more information before we know what to do.

-The scrutiny of a discovery session often reveals low-priority functionality that can be deferred the scope of a user story, helping to team to work in smaller increments and improving their flow.
+The scrutiny of a discovery session often reveals low-priority functionality that can be deferred from the scope of a user story, helping the team to work in smaller increments, improving their flow.

-If you're new to BDD, discovery is the best place to start.
-It's useless to try the other two practices until you've mastered discovery.
+If you're new to BDD, discovery is the right place to start.
+You won't get much joy from the other two practices until you've mastered discovery.

 ## Formulation: What it _should_ do

-Taking the real-world examples of system behaviour from our discovery sessions, the technical folks on the team now try to express those examples as structured documentation.
-This gives us a quick way to confirm that their understanding of what to build matches what the business folks have envisaged.
+As soon as we have identified at least one valuable example from our discovery sessions, we can now formulate each example as structured documentation.
+This gives us a quick way to confirm that we really do have a shared understanding of what to build.

-In contrast to traditional documentation, we use a medium that can be read by both humans and computers, so that:
+In contrast to traditional documentation, we use [a medium that can be read by both humans and computers](../gherkin), so that:

-* We can get feedback from the business folks about whether we understand them correctly.
+* We can get feedback from the whole team about our shared vision of what we're building.
 * We'll be able to automate these examples to guide our development of the implementation.

-By collaborating with business folks to write this executable specification, we establish a shared language for talking about the system.
-This is really useful for programmers who are notoriously [bad at naming things](https://martinfowler.com/bliki/TwoHardThings.html).
+By writing this executable specification collaboratively, we establish a shared language for talking about the system.
+This helps us to use problem-domain terminology all the way down into the code.

 ## Automation: What it _actually does_